Posts

 Showing posts from October, 2025

-AP US History Summative Assessment of Writing about Historical Texts Directions: 1- The class will introduce the assignment 10/3 2- This assignment final draft will be turned in on Turnitin.com.
+AP US History Summative Assessment of Writing about Historical Texts Directions: 1- This assignment final draft will be turned in on Turnitin.com.
 Students log in using Google.
-Students join the class on turnitin.com 10/3: class ID- 50422718 class enrollment key- pcookapush 3- Read sources 10/3 4- Thesis statements turned in 10/6 5- Write intro and start body paragraphs 10/6?
+Students join the class on turnitin.com 10/3: class ID- 50422718 class enrollment key- pcookapush 2- T he class will introduce the assignment 10/6 3- Read sources 10/6 4- Thesis statements turned in 10/6 5- Write intro and start body paragraphs 10/6?
 6- Preliminary Works Cited turned in 10/7 7- Time to work on essay 10/8 and 10/9 Based on the Dawes Severalty Act and documents provided identify the purposes of the assimilation of the Native Americans.
 Then, assess the effectiveness of the assimilation of the Native Americans.
 You MUST use specific passages from the primary source documents and use relevant outside knowledge to support and develop your position.
-[Three days: first to read documents and second and third to write the essay responding to the prompt using the 2 sources and a source of your ...
+[Three days: first to read documents and second and third to write the essay responding to the prompt using the 2 sources and a source of your...

 10/3 and 6.3 continued